arcana-network/docs.arcana/docs/migration/main_auth_v1.0.1_migration.md

 The latest Auth SDK supports deploying apps on the Arcana Mainnet.

-To use Arcana Mainnet, you need to first login into the Arcana Developer dashboard, create a 'Mainnet' configuration profile for your app and choose requisite 'Keyspace' type.
+To use Arcana Mainnet, you need to first login into the Arcana Developer dashboard, create a 'Mainnet' configuration profile for your app and choose the requisite 'Keyspace' type.
 In addition to creating the 'Mainnet' configuration profile, developers need to update the Auth SDK integration code for creating a new `AuthProvider`:

 * Use the **App Address** specified to the 'Mainnet' configuration profile in the dashboard
-* Set the `network` parameter in `AuthProvider` constructor to 'mainnet'
+* Set the `network` parameter in the `AuthProvider` constructor to 'mainnet'

 Refer to the next section for step-by-step instructions on how to migrate from using an older Auth SDK to the v{% include "./text-snippets/latest_auth_sdk.md" %}.

 ## How to Migrate to v1.0.1?

-*Do not jump into installing, upgrading the Auth SDK in your sources and running your app.*
+*Do not jump into installing, or upgrading the Auth SDK in your sources and running your app.*

 To successfully use the latest Auth SDK, you need to first **re-create your app configuration profile** using the Arcana Dashboard and then integrate your app with the latest Auth SDK for onboarding users and enabling Arcana wallet.